Wind River Indian Reservation: Mid-20th century to present

 In the 1970s and 1980s, oil and gas operators on the Wind River Indian Reservation were found to be stealing oil from the Eastern Shoshone and Northern Arapaho.
 In a coordinated scheme, companies extracted oil and paid some production royalties to tribes, while also secretly collecting and selling a separate supply of oil for which they paid no royalties.
 The exposé led to reforms.

 Of the population in 2011, 3,737 were Shoshone and 8,177 were Arapaho.
 There were 1888000 acre of tribal land with 180387 acre of wilderness area.
 In 2000, 6,728 (28.9%) were Native Americans (full or part) and of them 54% were Arapaho and 30% Shoshone.
-Of the Native American population, 22% spoke a language other than English at home.

-Land and wildlife conservation
+Wildlife conservation

 The Wind River Indian Reservation established a 180000 acre roadless area in the Wind River Range in the 1930s, several decades before the passage of the national Wilderness Act of 1964.
-The tribes have re-established populations of big game, such as moose, elk, mule deer, whitetail deer, bighorn sheep and pronghorn antelope, and have passed hunting regulations to conserve these species.
+The tribes have re-established populations of big game, such as moose, wolf, elk, mule deer, whitetail deer, bighorn sheep and pronghorn antelope, and have passed hunting regulations to conserve these species.

+The Wind River Tribal Buffalo Initiative is restoring free roaming bison to the reservation.
 In November 2016 the Shoshone introduced ten bison to the reservation, the beginning of what is planned as a 1,000-head herd.
 They were the first bison to be seen on the Wind River Reservation since 1885.
 The tribe is also receiving bison from Yellowstone National Park that are coming out of quarantine at the Fort Peck Indian Reservation.
 Area suited as buffalo habitat is estimated at 700000 acre on the west side and another 500000 acre on the north of the reservation.
+In 2025, the tribe designated bison as wildlife instead of livestock.

 The Northern Arapaho established a bison herd in 2019.

 Tourism

 Lodging and museums

 Facilities for tourism include hotels located at the Wind River Casino and the Shoshone Rose Casino.
 There are numerous cultural centers and interpretive displays at the Eastern Shoshone Cultural Center and library at Fort Washakie School, as well as the Northern Arapaho Experience Room at the Wind River Hotel and Casino.
-The Museum of the Rockies in Lander hosts weekly powwow dancing demonstrations during the summer.
+The Museum of the American West in Lander hosts weekly powwow dancing demonstrations during the summer.